TyrionWuYue/TyrionWuYue.github.io/_pages/about.md

 Prior to that, I recieved my Master degree from Department of Industrial and Systems Engineering, University of Southern California (USC) in 2023.
 I obtained my bachelor degree in Finance from Hainan University.
 Thanks to these diverse experiences in work and study, which have shaped my aim in AI research - to unleash the power of AI in different fields and helps as many people as possible.

-<strong>I am activaly looking for research opprtunities and a Ph.D. position in 2026 Spring/Fall!
+<strong>I am activaly looking for research opportunities and a Ph.D. position in 2026 Spring/Fall!
 Feel free to drop me an email if you think I will be a good fit.</strong>